FabrizioBrancati/Queuer/README.md

 It allows synchronous and asynchronous tasks, has a pause and resume states, can be easily added to a queue and can be created with a block.

 You can create your custom `ConcurrentOperation` by subclassing it.<br>
-You must override `execute()` function and call the `finish()` function inside it, when the task has finished its job to notify the queue.<br>
+You must override `execute()` function and call the `finish()` function inside it, when the task has finished its job to notify the queue.
-Look at [RequestOperation.swift](https://github.com/FabrizioBrancati/Queuer/blob/master/Sources/Queuer/RequestOperation.swift) if you are looking for an example.

 For convenience it has an `init` function with a completion block:
 ```swift